kawsarabdisalan/PLP2/README.md

 }
 ```
 This will output 11

+C++ has also multiple built in complex data types.
+Some of them include arrays, pointers, and structs.
 <br>
 Overall, C++ is a language that is very flexible and easy to use.
 Following the rules of declaring the variable and the format, everything else can be edited as you continue with your program.
 Following the syntax and rules is the most important thing for you not to get errors, but overall it is a very easy and flexible language. <br>